yonasuriv/Portfolio/README.md

 ## Junior Software Engineering Portfolio

-Below is a list of the recommended portfolio a junior software engineer should have.
+Below is a list of the recommended portfolio a junior software engineer should have.<br>
 I will attach the projects I've created to them so you have an idea, but feel free to edit the embedded links with your own.

 **0. Task Automation & Tools**